trussworks/Engineering-Playbook/infra/getting_started/your_first_lambda_function.md

     `role` is the IAM role attached to this function.
 We will be creating this in the next step.

     `handler` is the entrypoint into the function.
-In this particular case, it's the `main.go` file in `.zip`.
+In this particular case, it's the `main` executable produced by `go build`.

     `runtime` specifies what language this function will be running in.